jihunni/Bioinformatics/cancer_evolution.md

 - molecular time
 - hypodiploid
 - hyperdiploid
+- VAF : the percentage of sequence reads observed matching a specific DNA variant divided by the overall coverage at that locus.
+- mutant allele frequency (MAF)
+- minor allel (B-allel) frequency (IBAF)
+- copy ratio plot
 ## paper
 - Heterozygous mutations cause genetic instability in a yeast model of cancer evolution
 - A river model to map convergent cancer evolution and guide therapy in RCC